Transportability without Graphs: A Bayesian Approach to Identifying s-Admissible Backdoor Sets: Method

-Theorem \ref{the:sabs} states that if a set is both s-admissible and a backdoor set, then Eq. \ref{eq:test_ht} holds.
-We also assume that the contrapositive holds: \begin{assumption} [sABS-faithfulness] If \vars Z is not an s-admissible backdoor set, Eq. \ref{eq:sabs1} does not hold. \end{assumption} This assumption is related, but not equivalent, to traditional faithfulness: Specifically, if a set \vars Z is not s-admissible but is a backdoor set, then Eq. \ref{eq:bdset} holds, but, by faithfulness, Eq. \ref{eq:sadm} does not hold.
-Hence, Eq.\ref{eq:sabs1} does not hold.
-Similarly, if \vars Z is an s-admissible but not a backdoor set, faithfulness implies Eq.\ref{eq:sabs1} does not hold.
-However, if \vars Z is neither s-admissible nor a backdoor set, then it could be the case that Eq.\ref{eq:sabs1} holds.
-This would happen if selection in the source domain has the exact same effect as confounding in the target domain, through some accidental parameter choices.
-Assumption \ref{ass:sfaith} states that this does not happen.
+The proof can be found in the supplementary, and is a direct consequence of Eqs.~\ref{eq:ident}, \ref{eq:transp}, which hold simultaneously for s-admissible backdoor sets.
+Hence, if $\vars Z$ is an sABS, the conditional distribution of the outcome in the target observational distribution is the same as in the source experimental distribution.
+Moreover, in this case, our target estimand $P(Y|do(X), \vars Z, \vars s^*)$ coincides with both sides of Eq.~\ref{eq:sabs1}.
+Thus, all available data can be used to predict $\var{Y|do(X)}$ in the target domain.

+Notice that, for most faithful distributions, Eq. \ref{eq:sabs1} will \emph{not} hold if \vars Z is \emph{not} an sABS.
+However, there are cases where, through some accidental parameter choices, the confounding bias in the target domain and the transportability bias cancel each other out.
+If such a cancellation were to occur, Eq.~\ref{eq:sabs1} would hold, even though \vars Z is neither s-admissible, nor a backdoor set.
+However, this would reflect an accidental parameter alignment rather than a structural property of the system, and the target estimand would not be equal to either side of Eq. \ref{eq:sabs1}.
+Assumption~\ref{ass:sfaith} rules out coincidences, in the same spirit that ordinary faithfulness rules out accidental independencies: \begin{assumption} [sABS-faithfulness] We assume that $P(X, Y, \vars O, \vars S)$ is faithful to \graph D. Moreover, if \vars Z is not s-admissible for $X, Y$ in \graph D, and \var Z is not a backdoor set in \graph D, then

-The underlying idea of our method is the following: If a set of variables \vars Z is an \textbf{s-Admissible Backdoor Set (sABS)}, we can use both $D_e$ and $D_o^*$ to obtain an unbiased estimator of $P(Y|do(X), \vars Z, \vars s^*)$.
-Theorem \ref{the:sabs} and Assumption \ref{ass:sfaith} allows us to test if \vars Z is an sABS, by checking if Eq. \ref{eq:sabs1} holds in our available data.
-If $\vars Z$ is not an sABS, we cannot be sure that such a $\vars Z$-specific unbiased estimator exists in our available data: It could be the case that \vars Z not s-admissible, not a backdoor set, or both.
-In any case, we cannot know which is true without knowing the causal graph.
-So, we return no estimator.
-In the next section, we propose (a) a method for computing the probability that a set is an sABS and (b) a search strategy for identifying an optimal sABS, if one exists.
+\end{assumption} It is easy to show that if a distribution is sABS - faithful to \graph D, then Eq. \ref{eq:sabs1} only holds if \vars Z is an sABS (A formal proof can be found in the Supplementary).
+Hence, Proposition \ref{prop:sabs} and Assumption \ref{ass:sfaith} allow us to test if \vars Z is an sABS, by checking if Eq. \ref{eq:sabs1} holds in our available data.
+If \vars Z is an sABS, we can use $D_e$ and $D_o^*$ to obtain an unbiased estimator of $P(Y|do(X), \vars Z, \vars s^*)$.
+If $\vars Z$ is not an sABS, we cannot be sure that such a $\vars Z$-specific unbiased estimator exists in our available data, so we return no estimator.
+In the next section, we propose: (a) a method for computing the probability that a set is an sABS, and (b) a search strategy for identifying an optimal sABS, if one exists.